A vector image of palm trees on a sunset gradient background

 • Picnic Lunch.

-• Evening: Enjoy the sunset together at the beach.
+• We will enjoy the sunset together at the beach.

 • At night, we return to our accommodations to share our insights into coastal ecosystem research.